PP mayors demand explanations for not moving to Phase 2 - The Leader Newspaper

-With a united voice, Alicante’s three senior mayors, (Luis Barcala), Torrevieja (Eduardo Dolón), and Benidorm (Toni Pérez) have come out publicly to ask the Ministry of Health for explanations as to why they have not requested that the Valencian Community pass to Phase 2 of the de-escalation plan, which allows more relief measures for the economy and, therefore, for sectors such as commerce and hospitality.
+With a united voice, Alicante Province’s four senior mayors, Alicante, (Luis Barcala), Torrevieja (Eduardo Dolón), Benidorm (Toni Pérez) and Orihuela, Emilio Bascuñana, have come out publicly to ask the Ministry of Health for explanations as to why they have not requested that the Valencian Community pass to Phase 2 of the de-escalation plan, which allows more relief measures for the economy and, therefore, for sectors such as commerce and hospitality.

 Each mayor made his request separately, but in the end the message is exactly the same: the people want to know for what reasons the move to phase 2 has not been requested?
 The Alicante PP made the request along with their coalition partner, Ciudadanos, and both have presented an institutional statement for debate in the next plenary session in which they request that the Conselleria de Sanidad” provides daily, updated and quality information on the main data and indicators of the incidence that the covid-19 is having in Alicante”.